mozilla/puente/docs/migratingfromtower.rst

       .. code-block:: python

          from tower import ugettext as _
-         _('this string has    whitespace')
+         _('knock knock.    who is there?')

-      Tower collapses whitespace in all gettext strings, so that turns into ``"this string has whitespace"``.
+      Tower collapses whitespace in all gettext strings, so that turns into ``"knock knock. who is there?"``.

-      When you switch that to Django's ugettext, then the msgid being used to look up the translation will have whitespace in it which won't match Tower's string extraction and thus your strings could be translated in the ``.po`` file, but won't show up as translated on the site.
+      When you switch that to Django's ugettext, then you're using Tower for extraction, but Django's ugettext to look up the translation.
+      Because Django's ugettext doesn't collapse whitespace, the msgid being used to look up the translation will have all the whitespace in it which won't match the msgid in the ``.po`` file and thus even though the strings are translated, they won't show up as translated on the site.

       You'll need to fix that in the string so the resulting code should